dark-kitt/wordpress-theme-vue/README.md

 JWT_AUTH_CORS_ENABLE=true
 ```

-If you already have any mail account which is usable for PHPMailer you can also set up the following values.
+If you already have an email account that is usable for PHPMailer you can also set up the following values.
 ```shell
 SMTP_HOST="smtp.domain.com"
 SMTP_AUTH=true